-Whilst your overall score is below average on Conscientiousness & Integrity you appear to have strengths in relation to: will adhere to the rules to achieve work goals, which should be exploited.
+Whilst your overall score is below average on Conscientiousness & Integrity you appear to have strengths in relation to: when others have a different view I attempt to influence them, which should be exploited.

 Overall emotional intelligence

 Those individuals who score in this range, like youself, may find it helpful to focus your effort on improving and developing your emotional intelligence both on the elements on which you have below-average scores and on those you have reported strengths to build on.
 To achieve some short to medium-term results, you could focus your development and action on areas with existing strengths.
 With an overall below-average score it is important to establish a long-term development plan.
 The securing of 'early wins' will help you sustain effort in building your capability over the longer term.